How to Store Expressed Breast Milk

 We suggest mums expressing milk test freeze some batches and thaw them after about a week to be sure they haven’t spoiled.
 If it does smell rancid when thawed, the milk can be scalded before freezing in the future to deactivate the lipase.
 For more information, refer to this article published by La Leche League International.

 Most importantly, don’t forget that help is available!
 If you have any questions about breastmilk storage, speak to your midwife, health visitor or doctor for support.
+Or for further reading around breast milk, check out our handy guides on the breast pumping basics and feeding expressed breast milk.

 Please note: the guidelines on this page are recommended for healthy full-term babies.
 For advice on expressing milk for a premature or ill baby, please visit the Bliss website here.